antorguez95/Personalized-AI-Based-Do-It-Yourself-Glucose-Prediction-tool/README.md

 ## For developers and researchers :man_technologist::woman_technologist:
 Hi again!
 If you are here, it is assumed that you have basic knowledge of Python programming and AI, so let's get into it!

 The framework to design this _"Do-It-Yourself"_ AI based module is based on Python 3.10 and TensorFlow 2.6.0.
 Typical libraries for Machine Learning development, such as `scikit-learn`, or `matplotlib` for visualization.
 All the requirements are included in the `requirement.txt` file.
 Notice that if you don't use GPU, cuda libraries won't be used.
 So, if you want to explore the code and/or play with it, introduce your own models, change the data generation parameters, etc., your are in the right place!
-First of all, create a conda environment.

 **IMPORTANT :bangbang:** Go to the [TensorFlow website](https://www.tensorflow.org/install/source_windows?hl=es-419#gpu) to check the compatibilities between Python, CUDA, cuDNN and Tensorflow versions.

-After cloning this repository, go to the main folder and copy and paste the following:
+After cloning this repository, go to the main folder and, first of all, create a conda environment with the Python 3.10 version.

 ```
 conda create -n DIY_for_CGM_pred python=3.10